Table of Contents

 You can opt for between 9 operation modes plus live streaming.
 Besides the usual photo and video modes there are also available:

 - Video + photo mode.

 Images are sharp and crisp.
-Even in low-light condition the camera gave very good results (you can check the RAW samples bellow).
+Even in the low-light condition, the camera gave very good results (you can check the RAW samples below).

-Although facing the sun is one of the most difficult way to obtain enjoyable videos, the Yi 2 performed surprisingly well.
+Although facing the sun is one of the most difficult ways to obtain enjoyable videos, the Yi 2 performed surprisingly well.

 Yi 2 review - Verdict

 Certainly the Xiaomi Yi 2 4K camera is a nice piece of technology but unfortunately an expensive one too.

 The touch screen allows easy and convenient operation.

 Thanks to the high video bitrate, the recorded videos have very good quality.